 About Me

 Beyond engineering, I am drawn to the Renaissance ideal of broad intellectual curiosity.
-I pursue ongoing study in Mathematics, Physics, Philosophy, and Music — disciplines that I find sharpen both analytical thinking and creative problem-solving.
+I pursue ongoing study in Mathematics, Physics, Philosophy, and Music — disciplines that sharpen both analytical thinking and creative problem-solving.

 Research Interests